pmean/build-website/text/06/IntervalTooWide.md

 Actually, the people publishing the paper should tell you what they consider to be clinically important.
 You might disagree with their choice, but at least it opens up the issue for discussion.
-Unfortunately, most papers don\'t even mention clinical importance.
+Unfortunately, most papers don't even mention clinical importance.

 **How well is the clinical importance of study results reported?
 An assessment of randomized controlled trials**.
 K. B. Chan, M.